starsite/FileMaker-Swift/README.md

 ### Set Global Fields (function)

-Data API v18 only.
+Data API v18 or later.
 Only an error `code` is returned with this function.
 Note: this function is very similar to `editRecordWith(id:)`.
 Both accept a simple set of key-value pairs, and they're both PATCH methods.
 The main difference is the payload key and the `/globals` endpoint.

 ```swift
 // set global fields -> (code)